-Academic team
+• Academic team

-Throughout the programme there is strong emphasis on learning within a supportive environment with access to qualified, experienced staff in a range of subject areas (Business, Tourism, Event Management, Healthcare, CMI, and CIPD).
+- Throughout the programme there is strong emphasis on learning within a supportive environment with access to qualified, experienced staff in a range of subject areas (Business, Tourism, Event Management, Healthcare, CMI, and CIPD).
 The academic team have diverse expertise and research interests providing assorted and engaging programme content.
-They undertake regular professional development in related sectors, and collaborate with colleagues representing a range of the sectors to ensure the programme consistently meets local and national sector requirements.
+They undertake regular professional development in related sectors, and collaborate with colleagues representing a range of the sectors to ensure the programme consistently meets local and national sector requirements. - Employability - The programme offers strong industry links that provide opportunities for student projects and knowledgeable guest speakers.
+The close working relationships that students will develop with employers throughout their professional practice will enhance their transferable and employability skills and that may lead on to employment opportunities.
+The emphasis on professional skills will be included throughout, and additional opportunities for training and practical learning will be explored.